telehash/TMesh/TMesh.md

 This functionality should not be enabled/deployed by default, it should only be used when management policy explicitly requires it for special/public use cases or temporary pairing/provisioning setup.

-### Direct Connection

-Once two motes are linked through a community or another OOB mechanism they may generate and exchange direct epochs with ephemeral secrets known only to them.
-These are created dynamically as needed to increase the bandwidth available between motes and may have a lower QoS as they can overlap with other nearby motes.

-Every mote should continually try new direct epochs with a higher energy efficiency as a method to optimize communication, reserving the community epochs for only when the direct epochs are not performing or for higher priority packets.

 ### Optimizations